Nicky Campbell speaks to daughter of his alleged abuser on podcast

 Ms Pearson and her family moved into the Edinburgh Academy boarding houses when she was seven, though her father was “absent” due to always being “with the boys”, leaving her with her narcissistic mother, who she described as a “screaming banshee”.

-“I can say hand-on-heart, I didn’t miss him, but I resented him leaving us with a maniac,” she told Campbell.
+She told Campbell: “I can say hand-on-heart, I didn’t miss him, but I resented him leaving us with a maniac.

 “In photographs I can see both my parents in me, I don’t want to look like my mother, I don’t want to look like my father.